 - Active Special Deputies must obtain 18 volunteer hours per quarter.

 - If and officer doesn’t maintain his/her volunteer hours in the first quarter he/she must make that time up in addition to the next quarters 18 hours.
 Failure to do so will result in the officer being placed in-active or terminated.
 Volunteer hours can be obtained through working Patrol, Court House Security, Bailiff, Detention Center Visitation or Special Functions (fair, parade).
 These hours need to be coordinated and approved through the Special Deputy Supervisor.

-- Officers are not allowed to conduct any secondary paid working hours until there volunteer hours are caught up to date.
+- Officers are not allowed to conduct any secondary paid working hours until their volunteer hours are caught up to date.
 Part-time paid hours will not count towards volunteer hours.
 Officers are required to complete Secondary Employment Forms before any part-time paid duty.

-- Officers must attend the Special Deputy Meetings held bimonthly.
+- Officers must attend the Special Deputy Meetings held bi-monthly.